Ben93kie/ImgColorization/README.md

 # Image Colorization <span style="color:green"> Updated</span> Starter Code
 The objective is to produce color images given grayscale input image.
+This repo provides a simple-to-use starter code to that.

 ## Setup Instructions
 Create a conda environment with pytorch, cuda.